nmstreethran/ml-elec-model/docs/data_used/tso-data.rst

 Electricity system data
 =======================

-The :term:`ENTSO-E TP` [ENTSO-Ef]_ has a dashboard with various electricity system data tables and visualisations available to the public.
-The list of data available for free re-use is available on the website [ENTSO-E2019]_.
-All users must first accept the platform's terms and conditions and privacy policy [ENTSO-Eg]_ before gaining access to the dashboard.
-However, in order to export datasets in various formats (such as ``.csv`` and ``.xml``), as well as gain additional functionalities, it is required to register for a free account [#f4]_ on :term:`ENTSO-E TP`. :term:`ENTSO-E TP`'s Restful application programming interface (:term:`API`) can then be used to automate the data extraction process (see the :term:`API` implementation [ENTSO-E2016]_ and user guides [ENTSO-E]_ for more info).
-Once a free account has been created, request for a security token to access the :term:`API` by sending an email to the :term:`ENTSO-E TP` Helpdesk (transparency at entsoe dot eu), stating 'Restful :term:`API` access' in the subject and the email address used to register for the account.
-Once granted, the security token can be viewed via account settings.

-The :term:`ENTSO-E` :term:`API` Python client (entsoe-py) [EnergieID2019]_ is used to easily query the required data and return them as Pandas dataframes or series.
-The queries for generation and installed generation capacity per unit return dataframes, while the query for load returns a series.
+See `Data sources <data_used/data-sources.html#entso-e-transparency-platform-data>`__ for more information regarding data from the :term:`ENTSO-E TP` used in this project.

-The bidding zones in Germany and its interconnections, mapped to their corresponding Energy Identification Codes (:term:`EIC`\s) [ENTSO-Ed]_ as shown in the table below, are used when querying using the Pandas client.
+The bidding zones in Germany and its interconnections, mapped to their corresponding Energy Identification Codes (:term:`EIC`\s) [ENTSO-Ed]_ as shown in the table below, are used when querying using the pandas client.

 ..
 IMPORTANT::
    Note that ``DE-LU`` only works for timestamps starting 01/10/2018 [ENTSO-Ee]_.
 Use ``DE-AT-LU`` for timestamps prior to this date.
 Since this project is focussing on the first half of 2018, ``DE-AT-LU`` is used.